mac-comp221-sp25/PA1-Sorting/README.md

 Your goal is to implement up to 4 sorting algorithms in either C, Java, or Python from (roughly) scratch.
 We will then time how fast each sorting algorithm sorts to determine whether our optimized sorts are actually any better than naive sorts.

 To receive full credit (100pts), you will need to implement Bubblesort (50pts), Mergesort (25pts), Quicksort w/ Lomuto Partitions (20pts), and Quicksort w/ the Hoare Partition (5pts).
-I recommend strategizing about how much of the assignment to complete; In many ways, the Hoare partition quicksort implementation is nearly a bonus problem, as doing the rest of the assignment correctly will net you a 95%!
+I recommend strategizing about how much of the assignment to complete; In many ways, the Hoare partition quicksort implementation is a bonus problem, as doing the rest of the assignment correctly will net you a 95% --- An A!

 ### Project Specifications

 Your solution will be graded on **correctness** (does the algorithm actually sort, and is it the sort that it claims to be).
 However, to be tested, you will need to make sure your code accepts the correct command-line arguments and outputs the proper output, up to the exact formatting.
-There are two configurations you should be familiar with, outlined in the following sections.
+There are two modes your solution should handle, both of which are outlined in the following sections.

 #### Sorting Mode